mandober/enwars/README.md

 ## COMP_CWORD
 An index into ${COMP_WORDS} of the word containing the current cursor position.
 This variable is available only in shell functions invoked by the programmable completion facilities (see Programmable Completion).
+> readline

 ## COMP_LINE
 The current command line.
-This variable is available only in shell functions and external commands invoked by the programmable completion facilities (see Programmable Completion).
+This variable is available only in shell functions and external commands invoked by the programmable completion facilities.
+> readline

 ## COMP_POINT
 The index of the current cursor position relative to the beginning of the current command.
 If the current cursor position is at the end of the current command, the value of this variable is equal to ${#COMP_LINE}.
-This variable is available only in shell functions and external commands invoked by the programmable completion facilities (see Programmable Completion).
+This variable is available only in shell functions and external commands invoked by the programmable completion facilities.
+> readline

 ## COMP_TYPE
 Set to an integer value corresponding to the type of completion attempted that caused a completion function to be called: TAB, for normal completion, ‘?’, for listing completions after successive tabs, ‘!’, for listing alternatives on partial word completion, ‘@’, to list completions if the word is not unmodified, or ‘%’, for menu completion.
-This variable is available only in shell functions and external commands invoked by the programmable completion facilities (see Programmable Completion).
+This variable is available only in shell functions and external commands invoked by the programmable completion facilities.
+> readline

 ## COMP_KEY
 The key (or final key of a key sequence) used to invoke the current completion function.
+> readline

 ## COMP_WORDBREAKS
 The set of characters that the Readline library treats as word separators when performing word completion.
 If COMP_WORDBREAKS is unset, it loses its special properties, even if it is subsequently reset.
+> readline

 ## COMP_WORDS
 An array variable consisting of the individual words in the current command line.
 The line is split into words as Readline would split it, using COMP_WORDBREAKS as described above.
 This variable is available only in shell functions invoked by the programmable completion facilities.
+> readline

 ## COMPREPLY
 An array variable from which Bash reads the possible completions generated by a shell function invoked by the programmable completion facility.
 Each array element contains one possible completion.
+> readline

 ## COPROC
 An array variable created to hold the file descriptors for output from and input to an unnamed coprocess.